emmt/OptimPack.jl/README.md

 threshold parameter.
 The keywords `gatol` and `grtol` can be used to specify other values for these parameters than the default ones which are `gatol = 0.0` and `grtol = 1E-6`.

+It may be desirable to limit the time spent by the algorithm.
+To that end, the keywords `maxiter` and `maxeval` are available to specify the maximum number of iterations and evaluations of the algorithm respectively.
+Their default values is `-1` which means that there is no restrictions.
+For now, the algorithm can only be safely stopped at an acceptable iterate, thus the maximum number of allowed function evaluations may slightly exceed the value of `maxeval`.

 ### Line Search Settings